 - Your loss of society, guidance, and moral support

-It might be difficult to quantify the latter group of damages, but your lawyer can price each of your losses accordingly by assessing the situation.
+It might be difficult to quantify the latter group of damages, but your Long Island wrongful death attorney can price each of your losses accordingly by assessing the situation.
 Also, note that you can recover other forms of compensation that are not listed here.
 To ensure you get the maximum damages available to you, your attorney needs to gather all the evidence possible, from bills to witnesses’ testimonies and other documents that can strengthen your case.

 Those Who Can File a Wrongful Death Claim in New York